Niji

 You can now list available themes using niji theme list, and preview them

-niji theme set <name>.
+niji theme set <theme> --accent <accent>

 Next Steps